It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday.

-As we’ve just mentioned, there are three power options: 12, 18 or 20 volts.
-We suspect the 18V models will gradually be phased out, because they use a brush motor.
-It’s cheaper, but isn’t nearly as efficient as the brushless motor in the 20V range.
+As we’ve just mentioned, there are three power options: 12, 18, or 20 volts.
+The 18V models are gradually being phased out because they use a brush motor.
+While this is cheaper, it isn’t nearly as efficient as the brushless motor in the 20V range.
 Although the 18V models offer good value, if you’re looking for maximum performance we would recommend the latter.

 Single and three-speed models are offered.
-The first does provide variable speed, but it depends on trigger pressure, and it’s not easy to judge accurately.
+The first does provide variable speed, but it depends on trigger pressure, which isn't easy to judge accurately.
 With the three-speed models, you also have DEWALT’s Precision Drive.
 This offers high torque at comparatively low rpm, for work that requires delicate adjustment.

-You’ll want to look at speed, torque and, to a lesser extent, IPM (impacts per minute) when considering an impact driver.
 Speed (in rpm) tells you how fast the driver rotates, whereas torque tells you the actual rotational force applied – that’s what does the work when you’re driving long screws.
 For torque, DEWALT quotes inch pounds (in-lbs) rather than the usual foot pounds (ft-lbs) – perhaps because the figure sounds higher!
 Just divide by 12 to convert from one to the other.
-IPM is an interesting figure, but of limited practical value.

 Most DEWALT impact drivers are very compact, making them easier to get into tight spaces than a standard drill driver.

 A set of three bright LEDs lights up dark corners and stays on for 20 seconds after you release the trigger so you can see what you’ve been doing.